bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 ## Power Supply Architecture

-The controller board requires seven distinct voltage rails, all derived from a single 12V input.
+The controller board requires seven distinct voltage rails, all derived from a single 12V input through a **JST VH (3.96mm pitch) 2-pin connector** with 16 AWG wire.
+The JST VH is rated for 10A per contact, providing comfortable margin for the ~5A worst-case draw.
 The Zynq UltraScale+ has strict power sequencing requirements — rails must come up in a specific order or the chip can be damaged — so the power supply isn't just a collection of regulators, it's a timed sequence.

 ### The Power Budget